Here are answers to some common questions about transferring files and settings.

 Music.
 Electronic music files, playlists, and album art.

 There are several choices.
 Be sure to choose a method that works on both computers.
-For example, if your computer isn't connected to your network, you can't use a network to transfer files and settings to your new computer.
+For example, if you don't have a DVD drive on your old computer, you can't use DVDs for this procedure.
+Note that floppy disks cannot be used with Windows Easy Transfer.

 What you'll need: An Easy Transfer Cable and a USB port on each computer.

-The Easy Transfer Cable is a specially designed USB cable that connects two computers and works with Windows Easy Transfer to transfer information between the computers.
-It's one of the easiest ways to transfer files and settings to your new computer.
-You should always start Windows Easy Transfer on your new computer and plug in the Easy Transfer cable only when you're instructed to do so.
-Before you plug in the cable on your old computer, be sure to insert the CD that came with it to install the Windows Easy Transfer software and continue the transfer process.
+An Easy Transfer Cable is a specially designed USB cable that can connect two computers and be used with Windows Easy Transfer.
+It's one of the simplest ways to transfer files and settings to your new computer and works with Windows XP and Windows Vista.
+You should always start Windows Easy Transfer on your new computer and plug in the cable only when you're instructed to do so.
+Before you plug in the cable on your old computer, for example, you might need to insert the CD that came with it to install the Windows Easy Transfer software, and then continue the transfer process.

-Where to get one: If you didn't buy an Easy Transfer Cable with your computer, you can order one on the web from your computer manufacturer, or get one at an electronics store.
+Where to get one: If you don't have an Easy Transfer Cable, you can order one online or from your computer manufacturer, or get one at an electronics store.

 A standard USB cable cannot be used to transfer files and settings between computers.